ibrahimh3/Vehicles-Project/README.md

 ### Porsche

-Once all of the data is catogorized and analyzed appropriately, a data set for Porsche specific vehicles can be uploaded so that differeces in between the two data sets can be seen.
+Once all of the data is categorized and analyzed appropriately, a data set for Porsche specific vehicles can be uploaded so that differences in between the two data sets can be seen.
 This is extremely useful, as it shows the differences in between the trends of general cars and Porsche sales.

 <img src="https://github.com/ibrahimh3/Vehicles-Project/blob/main/Chart%204.png?raw=true" alt="Image 4" width="400" />

 It can be seen in this chart that Porsche sales generally follow the same trend as most cars.
 The difference is that Porsche sales numbers are higher.
 This shows that although Porsche sells for higher numbers, the depreciation and appreciation depending on the cars milage is still similar to a normal car.
 This can help dealers appropriately price their vehicles by possibly recognizing the average values of other vehicles with similar mileage.
-It also goes to show that the higher Porsche sales prices dont dissapear as the vehicle is driven and the odometer is increased.
+It also goes to show that the higher Porsche sales prices don't disappear as the vehicle is driven and the odometer is increased.